SansGuidon/bookmarks/README.md

 * [Mike Crittenden](https://critter.blog/2020/08/13/clear-is-kind-unclear-is-unkind/) - (2020) Clear is kind, unclear is unkind
 * [Mike Crittenden](https://critter.blog/2021/05/03/death-to-the-word-expert/) - (2021) Death to the word “expert”
 * [Clive Thompson](https://www.wired.com/story/to-do-apps-failed-productivity-tools/) - (2021) Hundreds of Ways to Get S#!+ Done—and We Still Don’t | You want to be productive.
 Software wants to help.
 But even with a glut of tools claiming to make us all into taskmasters, we almost never master our tasks. | to-do apps failed us
+* [Raphael Gaschignard](https://rtpg.co/2022/02/04/precision-in-technical-discussions.html) - (2022) Precision In Technical Discussions
+> * While working with the same people in the same problem domain for a long time, it's extremely common for people to take shortcuts when describing usage of a technical system.

 ## Documentation
 > Learn